ml4ai/automates/documentation/reports/m3_report_prototype_system/machine_reading.md

 ![A screenshot of the web-based visualizer showing the results of the rule-based extraction framework.](figs/extractions.png)

+**Figure 3:** A screenshot of the web-based visualizer showing the results of the rule-based extraction framework.

 This project is fully open-source and has already been utilized and contributed to by the Georgia Tech ASKE team.